endail/hx711-rpi-py/README.md

 Python bindings for [Raspberry Pi HX711 C++ Library](https://github.com/endail/hx711)

+- Use with Raspberry Pi
 - Read from a HX711 using Python
-- Use with Raspberry Pi
-- Developed and tested with a Raspberry Pi Zero W (should work on other Pis)
+- Code tested inside [virtual Raspberry Pi Zero/3/4 environments](.github/workflows/build_and_upload.yml) on GitHub and builds automatically uploaded to PyPI

 ## Sample Output